vaishnavithamotharan/EXP-1/README.md

 4. Switch on the RPS.
 5. Set the input voltage to a value between 0V to 30V.
 6. Record the voltage values shown in the ammeter connected to each resistor.
 7. Take readings for different values of input voltage and tabulate them.

 CIRCUIT DIAGRAM:

-CIRCUIT DIAGRAM: